Astraform Python provider proof path

 Keep it opaque, versioned, and bounded.

-Expand projections carefully
+Expand inspection carefully

 Status and inspection are operator surfaces, not dumping grounds.